angelocatalani/hexagonal_architecture/README.md

 I think a good approach is to implement the `TryFrom` for the `ConfigurationSettings` that build the application.

+### Boundaries

+In Rust each module can access regardless of the visibility:
+- all the ancestor modules
+- the first level children module of any ancestor module

+If an item is public it can be accessed by:
+- any module can access all the ancestors of the item

+In Rust it is not always possible to enforce boundaries thorough visibility:
+- e.g., the services should not b able to access the adapter, but the configuration that is an ancestor of both must be able to do

+We can use `ArchUnit` to test the boundaries, and once the application is stable split into separate crates with explicit dependency configuration at compile time.

+## Shortcut

+- using the domain entity as input/out model for a service is fine until the service does not become complex
+- Outgoing adapter can be used directly inside the incoming adapter without the service if the use case is simple (CRUD operations)

+Each shortcut/pragmatic-dirty choice must be documented with ADR to avoid the `Brkone Windows Theory`

+## Decide the architecture style

+The main drive of hexagonal architecture is evolving domain code free from external influence.

+Hexagonal architecture is a good fit for DDD where the domain drives the development.

+However, not all the projects have such a big focus on domain code:
+- e.g., integration code, simple domain logic, ....

+In such cases the hexagonal architecture adds complexities in terms of:
+- useless abstractions
+- larger code base

 ### Final Considerations

 Package organization: